 In this article

 While resource bookings may be for external customers for their events, you'll also use the Bookings module to book rooms and resources for your church's events, to ensure your internal and external resource bookings don't conflict.

 The Bookings module Planner is designed to help you visualise all your pending and confirmed bookings but for those Users responsible for managing your internal events (who may not necessarily have Bookings module permissions) it's especially helpful that they can easily identify which events have resource bookings and which don't.
 The process of adding linked resource bookings for your internal church events is easy.

 The Calendar module's Events list shows a visual B icon for events that have a linked booking already created.
 Events without a B do not yet have a linked resource booking.

-It's not essential to set all unlinked bookings to Show in calendar but some organisations find it helpful for Calendar module users, who may not have Planner access, to be able to visualise external bookings in the Calendar alongside the church's internal events.
-Bookings set to Show in Calendar are distinguished with a B next to the entry in the Calendar.
+It's not essential to set all unlinked bookings to Show on calendar but some organisations find it helpful for Calendar module users, who may not have Planner access, to be able to visualise external bookings in the Calendar alongside the church's internal events.
+Bookings set to Show on calendar are distinguished with a B next to the entry in the Calendar.

 Adding a linked booking for an event